nipunraj8/Attrition_Management_with_HR-Analytics/README.md

 # Methodology
 Collect and clean data related to employee attrition rates, gender, education, job role, salary, years at the company, age, and department.

+Create the required measures and conditional columns for analytics.

 Analyze the data using Power BI tools such as cards, slicers, and charts to identify patterns and insights related to attrition.

 Create a comprehensive Power BI dashboard to display the findings, including attrition rates by different factors, top 4 job roles with high attrition rates, and average employee age, salary, and years of experience.